Security in Android 15: What’s new?

 Automation is certainly important here — that’s why we started using machine learning for threat research many years ago, long before it became trendy.
 But the work of human experts is equally crucial.
 And on this score, as numerous cases of malware infiltrating Google Play demonstrate, Google is still not doing so well — often lacking the resources to solve this problem.

 Therefore, we recommend usinga comprehensive security solution on all your Android devices — including those running Android 15.
 It’ll complement perfectly the new privacy and security features.
 Moreover, much of what will only be introduced in the upcoming update — for example the functions for theft protection, finding your device, or protecting individual apps with a PIN — we implemented a long time ago and support even on older versions of Android.
-Check out this detailed review of the most interesting features in Kaspersky Security & VPN.
+Check out this detailed review of the most interesting features in Kaspersky for Android.
 You can also set up your Android privacy and security settings using the Privacy Checker.

 Tips